We're now live! Signup now

 We used the Passlock library to register a passkey on the users device.
 The public key component of the passkey is stored in your Passlock vault.

 During authentication we ask the user to present their passkey.
-The Passlock library ensures the challenge signature matches the public key then generates a secure token.
-We pass this token to the backend form action.
+Passlock verifies that the passkey is authentic, then generates a secure token.
+This token is passed to the backend form action in the form submission.

-The form action ensures the token is valid, exchanging it for details about the user and the passkey used to authenticate.
+The form action verifies the secure token is authentic, exchanging it for details about the user and the passkey they used to authenticate.

 Next steps

 We’ve made a great start but we now need to link the passkeys to local user accounts and sessions.
-It’s time to integrate Lucia and passkey authentication
+It’s time to use Lucia auth with passkeys

 Toby Hobson